ikkysleepy/broadlink-device-php/README.md

 which used the Python Broadlink repo [mjg59/python-broadlink](https://github.com/mjg59/python-broadlink/blob/master/README.md)

 I updated the PHP class to include:
- * Support more Broadlink devices
+ * Support more Broadlink devices than oringinal fork
  * Use OpenSSL instead of the depreciated mcrypt for encryption
  * Minor refactored of code
  * Added a loop to try to authenticate a couple of times before failing
  * Updated examples to be CLI and allow for quick exit when learning buttons
+ * Added Send Command method

 ## Example Use